Wu-Tang Clan: Clothing line

 Oliver "Power" Grant was one of the first to move from music to clothes.
 The Clan's executive producer, Grant began making clothes in the early 1990s, with little success.
 But in 1995, after the platinum success of Enter the Wu-Tang (36 Chambers), manufacturers who earlier wouldn't extend Power credit saw the potential.
 He opened four Wu Wear stores, in New York City, Los Angeles, Atlanta and Norfolk, Virginia.
 The line was carried in Macy's, Rich's, and d.e.m.o, among others.
 Power says he earned $10 million in 1998.

 Method Man was unhappy with the decision to bring Wu-Tang into the fashion world with Wu Wear, despite the brand being a major money-maker for the group.
 "When Wu-Wear started making shoes and sneakers and pants, it was shoddy material.
 I never rocked that shit."

 "I'm going to bring out Dirty Wear," declared ODB.
 "A set of ready-worn clothes: 'Dirty Wear, for the girl who likes to wear her panties three days in a row.'"

-In 1999, Nike released a Wu-Tang Clan themed dunk hi.
+In 1999, Nike released a Wu-Tang Clan themed dunk high.
 The shoes were produced in low quantities.
 Their rarity and popularity makes them very sought after, with reseller prices as much as $7,500.

 A partnership between Wu-Tang and the Alife NYC clothing group took place in 2007 through 2008 for an exclusive series of custom sneakers, T-shirts, hoodies and other accessories for men and women.
 The collection was named "A Wu-Tang Life".